Steve's Cycling Blog

 Grant, Silk Route rider

 During lunch the rain started and was looking like it was going to stay so raincoat back on, and on the road again.
-15km later we left the highway and were back on much more typical Kazakh roads as we headed down (and backwards) to the reservoir were going to be camping beside.
+15km later we left the highway and were back on much more typical Kazakh roads as we headed down (and backwards) to the reservoir we’re going to be camping beside.

 Into camp and it’s somewhat underwhelming based on how enthusiastic Andreas was about the location yesterday afternoon – I suspect the fact that it’s grey, cloudy and there’s nobody here as compared to warm, sunny and with lots of people might have something to do with the difference in impression.